lukes/herald/README.md

     end

 Pass the callback a parameter to be given a `Herald::Item` object within your block.
-The `Herald::Item` makes available everything Herald could find in the source.
+The object makes available everything Herald could find in the source.

-The properties of `Herald::Item` are simple `title` and `message` Strings, and `data`, which is a Hash of all data obtainable)

     Herald.watch_twitter do
       _for "revolution"
       action do |item|
-        puts item.title
+        puts item.title # simple String
-        puts item.message
+        puts item.message # simple String
-        puts item.data
+        puts item.data # full Hash of all data end
-      end
     end